 If you want a kayak for covering good distances then perhaps the Ride 115X would not be ideal but if it is a stable fishing machine you are after then look no further.

 Built as an angling kayak through and through, the Ride 115X is a little workhorse of a boat.
 It won’t get you places in a hurry but it will get you into tight spots that other boats won’t have the maneuverability for.
 It will facilitate easier fish spotting and the confidence that it give for those who like to stand is unparalleled.
 This will help in casting or even something as simple as extra reach to untangle lures from overhanging branches on those out of the way waters.

 This boat is made with high grade materials and fittings.
 The options that the centre console give are limited only by your imagination and the GearTrac allow many multiples of rigging options to be utilised.
 There are so many features that have been packed into this small boat for anglers by anglers.

 This boat is the ideal fishing machine for the smaller Irish waters.
 If you like fishing the smaller bays, smaller lakes, the rivers, canals, backwaters and snooping about the harbours and marinas then this kayak will not disappoint you.
 I hope it will enable me to explore many such venues over the coming seasons.

-The Wilderness Systems Ride series and other angling kayaks can be found in Ireland at the Canoe Centre.
+Wilderness Systems kayaks available in Ireland through the Canoe Centre